ipeluffo/ipeluffo.github.io/content/posts/apache_airflow_kubernetes.md

 In this case we mount a volume of type [`hostPath`](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath).
 This means that the pod's volume is attached to a path (could be a file or a directory) within the cluster node.
-This last part is important, *the path should exists in the cluster node and not in the host machine*.
+This last point is very important, *the path should exist in the cluster node and not in the host machine*.

-Then, to make this works we can put the files into a directory in the host machine or mount a host directory into the Kubernetes node (in our case the `minikube` cluster).
+Then, to make this work we can put the files into a directory in the host machine or mount a host directory into the Kubernetes node (in our case the `minikube` cluster).

 Since this a test environment where we'd like to easily change DAGs and run tests, we'll mount a host folder into the minikube cluster running the following command: